 Yes.
 When you complete your registration of interest, you’re encouraged to include the top 10 locations you would like to work in (postcode/suburb/electoral division).
 You can also indicate days and times you would be available for work as there are different roles in the weeks before and after polling day.

 The AEC will assess your suitability to work at an election event.
-If a suitable opportunity becomes available, your local AEC office will get in touch with you before an event.
-Your ROI stays active for all future federal events.
+Once a date is known and if a suitable opportunity becomes available, your local AEC office will get in touch with you before an event.

 You can cancel your registration by selecting ‘Update or cancel registration’ and then 'Cancel your Registration of Interest'.